NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 ### End-to-end QLoRA with Real Quantization

 [QLoRA](https://arxiv.org/pdf/2305.14314) is a technique mainly intended for further reducing the training memory requirement of LoRA.
 In QLoRA, the LoRA backbone weights are quantized to reduce the model footprint.
 Unlike QAT which uses simulated quantization, QLoRA requires real quantization.
-Currently, only NF4_REAL_QUANT_CFG and INT4_AWQ_REAL_QUANT_CFG are supported.
+Currently, we support NF4, FP8, FP4, and INT4.
+Please check `modelopt.torch.quantization.config.choices` for pre-defined configs.

 In this example, the model is trained on [Samsung/samsum](https://huggingface.co/datasets/Samsung/samsum) dataset.